Paperback | $24.00 Short | £16.95 | ISBN: 9780262527477 | 336 pp. | 8 x 9 in | 109 b&w illus.| February 2015

 About the Editors

-Anne Sigismund Huff is Professor and Director of Research Development at the National University of Ireland, Maynooth.
+Anne Sigismund Huff is Professor of Research Development and Strategic Innovation at the National University of Ireland, Maynooth.

-Kathrin M. Möslein is Professor of Information Systems and Research Dean at the School of Business and Economics at the University of ErlangenñNuremberg.
+Kathrin M. Möslein is Professor of Information Systems at the University of Erlangen-Nuremberg and Research Professor at the HHL Leipzig Graduate School of Management.